SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 * Furious Defense

 Starting at 6th level, while you are raging, whenever you roll a Dexterity saving throw, you can use your Strength saving throw instead.
-You gain +2 AC while you are raging and dual-wielding two melee weapons.
+You gain +2 bonus to AC while you are raging and dual-wielding two melee weapons.

 ### Level 10